mxapd/IoT_server_status/README.md

 Another feature is a temperature sensor on the pico that reads the room temperature which is retrievable from the HTTP API, this is a bit of a tack on because of the course requirements but it will come in handy as i dont have another temperature sensor anywhere in my appartment.

-(the code is quite a mess right now since ive been prototyping pretty rapidly, so some functions are missplaced and are doing more than they should so please have patience going through the code. thanks)
+(the code is quite a mess right now since ive been prototyping rapidly, so some functions are missplaced and are doing more than they should so please have patience going through the code. thanks)

 **Estimated completion time:**